 How to Calculate NGR Resistance Value?

 NGR-Neutral Grounding Resistance.
-NGR is used to limit the ground fault current to the equipment safe operating current range to protect all the electrical equipment.
+NGR limits the ground fault current to the equipment’s safe operating current range to protect all the electrical equipment.
 The NGR is connected to the neutral point of the star point of the transformer and alternator.

 NGR Panel of Transformer

-When the supply system is balanced, the current flowing through all three phases will be balanced, and as a result, neutral to ground current is zero.
+When the supply system is balanced, the current flowing through all three phases will be balanced, and as a result, the neutral-to-ground current is zero.

 The neutral grounding resistor is connected between the neutral and earth point to limit the fault current to the safe value of the transformer.
-The NGR is connected at the star point of the transformer, as given in below figure.
+The NGR is connected at the star point of the transformer, as given in the figure below.

 NGR connection diagram